JCarlosLucio/twiclone-backend/README.md

 ## Overview

-The backend for a twiclone (Twitter replica)
+The backend for Twiclone (a Twitter replica)